awar7118/rails-cryptaul/README.md

 Data from Endpoint B gets written in /db/jsondata/#{crypto.name}.json file.
 A single file for each crypto containing all the histories.

-seeds.rb file --> Creates instance of each crypto from crypto.json file and in this loop, writes crypto histories in the database.
+seeds.rb file --> Creates an instance of each crypto from crypto.json file and in this loop, writes crypto histories in the database.

 ## Figma